Asbjoedt/GUISC/README.md

 * You need to install program in its default directory, or create environment variable "BeyondCompare" with path to your installation

 ## Packages and software
 The following packages and software are used under license in GUISC.
-[Read more](https://github.com/Asbjoedt/CLISC/wiki/Dependencies).

 * [Beyond Compare 4](https://www.scootersoftware.com/index.php), Copyright (c) 2022 Scooter Software, Inc.
 * [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel), Copyright (c) Microsoft Corporation